Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Parallel Wavelet Tree Algorithms

-Note that both parallel algorithms described above improve upon the $O(n\log\sigma)$ work complexity of the algorithms described in~\cite{Shun2015,labeit2015,Labeit2016}.
-The first algorithm has polylogarithmic depth but does not achieve the $O(n\lceil\log\sigma/\sqrt{\log n}\rceil)$ work bound of the best sequential algorithm, while the second algorithm is work-efficient with sub-linear (but not polylogarithmic) depth.
+Note that both parallel algorithms described above improve upon the $O(n\log\sigma)$ work complexity of the algorithms described in~\cite{Shun2015,Labeit2017}.
+Our algorithm either has polylogarithmic depth but does not achieve the $O(n\lceil\log\sigma/\sqrt{\log n}\rceil)$ work bound of the best sequential algorithm, or is work-efficient with sub-linear (but not polylogarithmic) depth.
 However, as long as the number of processors is sub-linear, the second algorithm can make full use of all of the available processors (recall Brent's scheduling theorem and the definition of parallelism from Section~\ref{sec:prelims}).
 Improving parallel integer sorting algorithms would immediately improve the complexity of the wavelet tree algorithms.

+We now analyze the working space of the algorithm.
+We also compute the tree level-by-level as in the sequential algorithm.
+We require $O(n\log n)$ bits of working space for the integer sort (assuming that we use~\cite{Vishkin10} or~\cite{Raman1990}).
+The prefix sums and packing operations also require $O(n\log n)$ bits of working space.
+Finally, the lookup table contains $o(n)$ entries and therefore uses $o(n\log n)$ bits.
+Overall, our algorithm requires $O(n\log n)$ bits of working space.